Andre-ADPC/Vite-TS-Vue-React-Prj-Template-2025/README.md

 ## Project DevOps Employs a Jenkins CI/CD Workflow

-The project is served by a locally installed Jenkins Server tunnelled to GithHub via Cloudflare's tunelling technology.
+The project is served by a locally installed Jenkins Server tunnelled to GitHub via Cloudflare's tunnelling technology.
 This specific template project will thus be kept up to date and managed in a suitable CI/CD pipeline workflow suited to the various and dynamic platform and framework integrations.

 ## Detailed Project Scope